stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-_(laughing)_ Your Trexel is a lot poppier than mine.
+_(laughing)_ Your Trexel is a lot poshier than mine.

 #### IMOGEN

 __[beep]__ Roleplay holovision terminated.

-__[electronic powering off sound]__
+##### [electronic powering off sound]

 #### TIM

-Yes, that is-- Hey, it's not all that, but it's not *not* all that
+Yes, that is-- Hey, it's not all that, but it's not *not* all that.

 #### BEN

 Yeah.
 Who was speaking?
-Maybe it was just Tim and Ben, maybe we just, maybe we rused you.
+Maybe it was just Tim and Ben, maybe we just-- maybe we rused you.

 #### TIM

 You've been rused!

-Um, Cas:
+Cas:

-> "Is there a particular bit, song, or joke you are extra proud of, or really enjoyed recording?
+>"Is there a particular bit, song, or joke you are extra proud of, or really enjoyed recording?
 What was your fave part of the season?"

 Ben.